darius/cant/overview.md

 aren't special.
 (A use-before-define error can happen at runtime.)
 Variables are immutable.
-(There's a 'box' type for when you need a mutable variable; also, for development/debugging, you can update definitions in an 'interactive setting' such as the usual listener.)
+(There's a 'box' type for when you need a mutable variable; also, for development/debugging, you can update definitions in an 'interactive setting' such as the usual listener.
+XXX redefinitions are broken again)

 Lists and strings are immutable too.
 Currently the built-in hashmaps, arrays, etc. are mutable, though I think now they shouldn't be.
 (As a